raspberrypilearning/the-all-seeing-pi/worksheet2.md

 1. At the bottom of your current program, create the beginning of your GUI.

     ```python
-    app = App("The All Seeing Pi", 800, 480)
+    app = App("The All-Seeing Pi", 800, 480)
     message = Text(app, "I spotted you!")
     app.display()
     ```

-    First we create an "app" which is the basic container for the GUI.
-The dimensions are 800 x 480 because that is the resolution of the touchscreen, and the title bar will contain the text "The All Seeing Pi".
-It is possible to make the GUI full screen, but we will not do this for now because it can be difficult for testing.
-We also add a message `I spotted you!` and add it to the `app` before displaying everything.
+    First, we create an **app**, which is the basic container for the GUI.
+The dimensions are 800 × 480 because that is the resolution of the touchscreen, and the title bar will contain the text "The All-Seeing Pi".
+It is possible to make the GUI full-screen, but we will not do this for now because it can be difficult for testing.
+We also create a message, `"I spotted you!"`, and add it to the app before displaying everything.

 1. Save and run your program again.
-Check that when you press the button to take the photo, the camera preview exits and you see a mostly blank GUI with just a message saying `I spotted you!`.
+Check that, when you press the button to take the photo, the camera preview exits and you see a mostly blank GUI with a message saying "I spotted you!".

-1. Now between the message line and the `app.display()` line, add another line of code to create a button.
+1. Now, between the message line and the `app.display()` line, add another line of code to create a button.

     ```python
     new_pic = PushButton(app, new_picture, text="New picture")
     ```

     Examining the arguments passed to this `PushButton` object, we have three parts:

-    - `app` - tells the button to add itself to the app
+    - `app`: tells the button to add itself to the app
-    - `new_picture` - this is the **command** - when the button is pushed it will call the function `new_picture()` (which we haven't written yet!)
+    - `new_picture`: this is the **command**.
+When the button is pushed, it will call the function `new_picture()` (which we haven't written yet!)
-    - `text="New picture"` - this is the text which will appear on the button
+    - `text="New picture"`: this is the text which will appear on the button

 1. Now write the `new_picture` function so that the button knows what to do when it is pressed.
-Write this code after the `take_picture()` function but before the code where we set up the buttons. **Ensure that your cursor is not indented** otherwise the code you write now will become part of the `take_picture()` function, which we do not want.
+Write this code after the `take_picture()` function, but before the code where we set up the buttons. **Ensure that your cursor is not indented**, otherwise the code you write now will become part of the `take_picture()` function, which we do not want.

     ```python
     def new_picture():